Blood type personality theory: Studies of blood distribution in various fields

 In order to avoid the influence of "contamination by knowledge", a Japanese psychologist group published a series of studies, but no significant differences were found except for Japanese prime ministers.
 Later, it was reported that significant differences were found not only for prime ministers, but also for foreign ministers, education ministers, professional baseball hitters, and soccer players in Japan.

 Brain waves and light topography

 Kim and Yi (Seoul University of Venture & Information) measured the brain waves of 4,636 adults.
 They reported that type O people were most stress-resistant.
-Moreover, an experiment using light topography instruments by Munetaka Haida (Tokai University School of Medicine) suggests the possibility that activated parts of the human brain are different according to blood types. i.e. type A's left brain is superior to the right, while type B's right brain is superior.

 Popularity

-In Japan, discussion of blood types is widely popular in women's magazines as a way of gauging relationship compatibility with a potential or current partner.
-Morning television shows feature blood type horoscopes, and similar horoscopes are published daily in newspapers.
-The blood types of celebrities are listed in their infoboxes on Japanese Wikipedia.
-A series of four books that describe people's character by blood type ranked third, fourth, fifth, and ninth on a list of best-selling books in Japan in 2008 compiled by Tohan Corporation.
+In Japan, blood types are often used in women's magazines to determine relationship compatibility with potential or current partners.
+Blood type horoscopes are featured in morning television shows and daily newspapers.
+The blood types of celebrities are often listed in their infoboxes on Japanese Wikipedia.
+The four books of a series that describe people's character by blood type each ranked third, fourth, fifth, and ninth on a list of best-selling books in Japan in 2008.